yndajas/Racqueteer/README.md

 # Racqueteer
- Small web app for tracking your racket sports activities
+ Small web app for tracking your racquet (or 'racket') sports activities